openkruise/kruise/docs/debug/README.md

 * step 2: `export NO_PROXY=${your minikube virtual ip}` neglect ip proxy;
 * step 3: `export IMG=<image_name>` to specify the target image name. e.g., `export IMG=openkruise/kruise:test`;
 * step 4: `make docker-build` to build the image locally;
-* step 5: `make docker-push` to push the image to dock hub under the `kruise` repository;
-* step 6: change the `config/manager/all_in_one.yaml` and replace the container image of the controller manager statefulset to `openkruise/kruise:test`
+* step 5: change the `config/manager/all_in_one.yaml` and replace the container image of the controller manager statefulset to `openkruise/kruise:test`

 ```yaml
 spec: